deib-polimi/modaclouds-knowledge-base-api/doc/user-manual.md

 # Usage

-This api is used to perform CRUD operations against the Monitoring Knowledege Base in an object oriented fashion.
+This api is used to perform CRUD operations against Apache Fuseki RDF triple store in an object oriented fashion.
+See the `it.polimi.modaclouds.monitoring.kb.api.FusekiKBAPIIT.java` class for usage examples.

+Any object that can be persisted is called entity.
+Allowed data types inside entities are:
+* `String`
+* `Map<?,?>` `?` can be any type in this list
+* `List<?>` `?` can be any type in this list
+* `Set<?>` `?` can be any type in this list
+* An entity

+Entities are neither written nor deleted recursively.
+Reads are instead recursive.

 ## Installation